ilyla/Sleepy-Story-Samantha/Chapter 2 - Testing it out.md

 `*ScottB: That tends to happen.*`

   Samantha looked at the clock.
-“Holy crap, where did the time go,” she asked herself.
+"Holy crap, where did the time go," she asked herself.
 She had started at 5:04, and it was already 6:12.
 Not only that, but her stomach began to growl.

 `*SamanthaIAm: Wow...
 I uhh...
 I need to go.
 I just realized how hungry I am :)*`